koushil-mankali/koushil-mankali/README.md

 <h1>About Me! 😎</h1>

 - I am a Computer Science Graduate.
-- I am Currently working at Amoghnya Tech Solutions.
+- I am Currently working at ITalentDigital.
 - I have started building web applications and websites from my 11th grade.
 - I am very interested in building web applications in JaavaScript stacks.